 - A. The state library shall employ a records management officer who is responsible for the direction and control of the records management program.
-The records management officer shall at the direction of the director administer the provisions of section 41-151.12. - B. The state library shall: - 1. hrough consultation and education, provide for an efficient and contemporary records management program using modern techniques to facilitate the efficient and economic creation, maintenance, control, retention and disposition of records as defined in section 41-151.18. - 2.
-Operate a records management center for the maintenance and housing of inactive non-archival records.
-The records management center shall be the only inactive records center operated by a state agency.
+The records management officer, at the direction of the director, shall administer section 41-151.12. - B. The state library shall: - 1.
+Through consultation and education, provide for an efficient and contemporary records management program using modern techniques to facilitate the efficient and economic creation, maintenance, control, retention and disposition of records. - 2.
+Operate a records management center for maintaining and housing inactive nonarchival records.
+The records management center is the only inactive records center operated by a state agency.
 State agencies may use other facilities for inactive records storage with prior approval of the director. - 3.
-Establish standards and procedures for records accepted for storage. - Operate a secure vault as part of the records management center for the housing and maintenance of micrographic, machine read and selected essential records.

-- 5. Operate a preservation imaging function that is responsible for: - (a) The efficient and coordinated use of micrographics and digital imaging equipment, techniques and personnel to achieve optimum quality, effectiveness and economy in the production of source document micrographics and digital imaging. - (b) The processing and duplication of microfilm produced by the preservation imaging operation and film produced by other agencies of this state.
+Establish standards and procedures for records accepted for storage. - 4.
+Operate a secure vault as part of the records management center for housing and maintaining micrographic, machine read and selected essential records. - 5.
+Operate a preservation imaging function that is responsible for: - (a) The efficient and coordinated use of micrographics and digital imaging equipment, techniques and personnel to achieve optimum quality, effectiveness and economy in the production of source document micrographics and digital imaging. - (b) Processing and duplicating microfilm produced by the preservation imaging operation and film produced by other agencies of this state.

 § 41-151.14.
-State and local public records management; violation; classification; definition

-A. The head of each state and local agency shall:
+State and local public records management; violation; classification; definition information to protect the rights of this state and of persons directly affected by the agency's activities.

-- Establish and maintain an active, continuing program for the economical and efficient management of the public records of the agency. - Make and maintain records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures and essential transactions of the agency designed to furnish information to protect the rights of the state and of persons directly affected by the agency's activities. - Submit to the director, in accordance with established standards, schedules proposing the length of time each record series warrants retention for administrative, legal or fiscal purposes after it has been received by the agency. - 4.
-Submit a list of public records in the agency's custody that are not needed in the transaction of current business and that are not considered to have sufficient administrative, legal or fiscal value to warrant their inclusion in established disposal schedules. - 5.
-Once every five years submit to the director lists of all essential public records in the custody of the agency. - 6.
-Cooperate with the director in the conduct of surveys. - 7.
+- A. The head of each state and local agency shall: - 1.
+Establish and maintain an active, continuing program for the economical and efficient management of the public records of the agency. - Make and maintain records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures and essential transactions of the agency designed to furnish

+- 3. Submit to the director, in accordance with established standards, schedules proposing the length of time each record series warrants retention for administrative, legal or fiscal purposes after it has been received by the agency. - 4.
+Once every five years submit to the director lists of all essential public records in the custody of the agency. - 5.
+Cooperate with the director in the conduct of surveys. - 6.
 Designate an individual within the agency to manage the records management program of the agency.
 The agency shall reconfirm the identity of this individual to the state library every other year.
-The designated individual: - (a) Must be at a level of management sufficient to direct the records management program in an efficient and effective manner. - (b) Shall act as coordinator and liaison for the agency with the state library. - 8.
-Comply with rules, standards and procedures adopted by the director.

-- B. he governing body of each county, city, town or other political subdivision shall promote the principles of efficient record management for local public records.
-Such governing body, as far as practicable, shall follow the program established for the management of state records.
-The director, on request of the governing body, shall provide advice and assistance in the establishment of a local public records management program. - C. A head of a state or local agency who violates this section is guilty of a class 2 misdemeanor. - D. For the purposes of this section, "records management" means the creation and implementation of systematic controls for records and information activities from the point where they are created or received through final disposition or archival retention, including distribution, use, storage, retrieval, protection and preservation.
+The designated individual: - (a) Must be at a level of management sufficient to direct the records management program in an efficient and effective manner. - (b) Shall act as coordinator and liaison for the agency with the state library. - 7.
+Comply with rules, standards and procedures adopted by the director. - B. The governing body of each county, city, town or other political subdivision shall promote the principles of efficient records management for local public records.
+The governing body, as far as practicable, shall follow the program established for managing state records.
+The director, on request of the governing body, shall provide advice and assistance in establishing a local public records management program. - C. A head of a state or local agency who violates this section is guilty of a class 2 misdemeanor. - D. For the purposes of this section, "records management" means creating and implementing systematic controls for records and information activities from the point where they are created or received through final disposition or archival retention, including distribution, use, storage, retrieval, protection and preservation.